Archive of "endangered software"

 This is a firmware patch for the popular xerox phaser 6250.
 The printer is

-from design flow.
+a design flow.
 You can find more details here: jam at registration roller paper at fuser firmware patch.

 © Guido Socher, email: